achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-backend.md

     ```

 Let's talk a little about that model.
 Two of the fields are straight forward.
 The `Title` and `IsComplete` fields will be directly represented within the UI of the application.
 The `Id` field, however, is a string.
 If you have come from a database background, you might expect this to be an auto-incrementing integer, represented by the long type.
 However, this is a mobile context.
-In a mobile context, multiple clients may be creating TodoItem objects at any time.
+In a mobile context, multiple clients may be creating `TodoItem` objects at the same time.
 The `Id` must be unique globally across all mobile clients.
 Although you can use anything for the `Id`, it's common practice to use a UUID.
-Of course, since we don't know what a mobile client will send us, we choose a string to represent it.
+It is common to use JSON as the format for transferring data between mobile client and server.
+JSON does not know what a UUID is, so it is represented as a string for transfer.

 As a final step, let's link the database context so that it is initialized properly.
 For this project, we are going to use an in-memory database.
 The initialization is done during the startup of the backend, in `Startup.cs`: